johnpaulfeliciano98/vpambu-ctc-report-generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-First, copy all .csv files into the input directory.
+First, copy all `.csv` files into the `input` directory.

 Example:
 ```sh
 python main.py
 ```
-This will automatically take all files from the input directory.
+This will automatically process all files in the `input` directory.

+Or specify individual files:
 ```sh
 python main.py "file1.csv" "file2.csv"
 ```
-This will take only the specified files in the input directory.
-The final report will be saved to the output directory
+The final billing report will be saved to the `output` directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>